um-grex/grex-docs/content/english/software/containers.md

 # when running a job that needs that image, load it
 podman load -i ${HOME}/my-local-image.tar
 {{< /highlight >}}

+Note that it is also possible to convert podman OCI archives into Singularity _.sif_ images as described above, using _oci-archive://my-local-image.tar_ syntax for the source image.

 ### Podman with User Namespaces